Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Evaluation

 \section{System Evaluation}

-To assess our real-time system's performance, we analyze valid frames with a total length of more than 300 minutes ($\sim$360k frames).
-The distribution of scenarios includes 50\% for the case with one person, 33.3\% for the case with two people, and 16.7\% for the case with three people.
-Meanwhile, we take a video recording as the ground truth by placing a camera at the top corner of the experimental field.
-We utilized the Yolo-v3 model \cite{redmon2018yolov3} to obtain the ground truth, establishing a baseline for human detection evaluation.
+To assess our real-time system's performance, we analyzed frames with a total length of 300 min (details can be found in Section \ref{subsec: Data Collection}).
+Meanwhile, we took a video recording as the ground truth by placing a camera at the top corner of the experimental field.
+We utilized the Yolo-v3 model~\cite{redmon2018yolov3} to obtain the ground truth, establishing a baseline for human detection evaluation.